area9innovation/fast/mini/readme.md

 The compile server is based on these different languages:

 - Commands: These provide the interface to the compiler itself to support compiles, reading files, and such.
 This exposes the low-level compilation and dependency handling engine.
 See `mini/commands/command.flow`.
+These commands enter a queue and are handled in a prioritized way to ensure the correct "threading" of each action.
 - Forth: This is a Forth interpreter used by the server to construct and manipulate ASTs.
-  Since the grammar DSL Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the compile server.
+  Since the grammar DSL called Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the compile server.
 See `mini/forth/`.
   Think of this as the Language Server Protocol language to interface with the compiler.
+  This is how we can construct, query and manipulate the AST.
 - Exp: This is the AST for the program we are compiling.
 This is an extremely minimal AST, in order to keep the compiler as simple as possible.
 This expresses the programs we compile.
-See `mini/exp/exp.flow`
+See `mini/exp/exp.flow`.
+It is basically the lambda calculus.
 - Types: The language comes with type inference for a Flow-like type system.
 See `mini/types/type.flow`.
 - BProgram: This is the fully-typed statement-based backend AST suitable for lots of backends.
   See `mini/backends/bprogram.flow`.
+This is what comes out of the type checker.
 - Back: A mini-DSL used by the backends to produce tight object code.
 See `mini/backends/back_ast.flow`.
+  This is a helping DSL to help manage things like precedence, expressions vs statements, and such.
 - Gringo: This is used to define the syntax of languages we compile.
 See `gringo/readme.md`.

 At the moment, the Mini server is a GUI program found in `mini/mini_gui.flow`, and there is a